 Psst: here's 11 more interactive money activities for kids you can do at home.

 And I don’t just do it to him – I routinely correct myself in front of him, as well.
-Because let’s face it – us adults get needs and wants mixed up all the time!
+Because let’s face it – we adults get needs and wants mixed up all the time!

-Another way to start teaching this important financial literacy lesson is through worksheets, PDFs and activities.
+Another way to start teaching this important financial literacy lesson is through worksheets, PDFs, and activities.

 Needs Vs. Wants Worksheet (PDFs)